theCapypara/riptide-docs/source/user_docs/3_installing.rst

 Create your system configuration file using ``riptide config-edit-user``.
 This will open an editor.

-Leave everyhting on default for now, individual settings will be explained in the next sections.
+Leave everything on default for now, individual settings will be explained in the next sections.

 Riptide CLI is now ready to use!
 Continue to the next chapters to learn how to use it with a project and how to setup the Proxy Server.